alrichardbollans/mining_trait_data/README.md

 # Python packages for gathering trait data

-Still under construction.
-Some datasets are not yet included until publishing rights have been clarified.

-In general, useful methods which are frequently used have been split into separate packages (e.g. `powo_searches`) and found variables are stored in packages with the `_var` suffix.
-Currently the data is generally focussed on species in Apocynaceae and Rubiaceae though I plan to make the methods more general if it becomes useful for anyone.

 ## Disclaimer

 WARNING: The information contained herein is provided as a public service with the understanding that authors make no